-Understanding and Calculating PTE for Air Permits
+Understanding and Calculating PTE for Air Permit Applications

 What is Potential to Emit?

-Put simply, a facility's “potential to emit" (PTE) is the highest amount of pollution the facility could release into the air during a year's time, based on its designed capacity.
+Put simply, a facility's “potential to emit" (PTE) is the highest theoretical amount of pollution the facility could release into the air during a year's time, based on its designed capacity.

 PTE is a key part of getting an air permit.
 It helps businesses explain their possible emissions to regulators, and it helps regulators decide what rules apply and whether the facility can meet them.